Steve Padilla: Post-mayoral career

 Padilla's tenure on the California Coastal Commission, which he had been appointed to in 2005, ended in 2007.

-Padilla remained active in local, state and national public affairs after leaving office as mayor.

-Padilla is President of Aquarius Group, Inc. a consulting business he began in 2007, and has been a published public affairs columnist for various local publications in San Diego.

-Padilla served on the Governing Board of Walden Family Services, a private non-profit foster family agency serving special needs children in six California counties from 2007 to 2009.
-He completed service on the Independent Task Force on U.S. Immigration Policy for the Council on Foreign Relations in early 2009, when the Task Force findings and recommendations were released.

-Despite rumors of his withdrawal from politics, Padilla surprised many when in late 2009 he successfully applied for appointment to the Board of Port Commissioners.
-Padilla was appointed to fill the remainder of the term of Commissioner Mike Najera, who had been removed by the City Council a few months earlier.
-During his tenure, he won praise from both allies and critics alike for helping to move Chula Vista's bay front planning efforts forward after a period of stagnation.

 In early 2011, Chula Vista's city council failed to appoint Padilla to a full 4-year term in his own right in a 3–2 vote, just hours after he was sworn in as vice chairman at the commission's annual luncheon.

 In 2014 Padilla sought to re-enter elective office and sought a seat on the Chula Vista City Council.
 In what became the closest election in city history, his campaign received broad organizational and political support, but lost the bid by only 2 votes out of nearly 39,000 cast.
 He was defeated by John McCann.
 McCann was a former Chula Vista City Council member, having previously served from 2002 through 2010.
 McCann, a Republican, had, in fact, originally succeeded Padilla as the officeholder for seat 2 on the City Council in 2002, and had, as councilman-elect in 2002, endorsed Padilla in the second-round of his first mayoral race.

 Return to City Council and Coastal Commission

 After his extraordinarily narrow defeat in the 2014 city council election, Padilla opted to seek a different seat on the Chula Vista City Council in 2016, and was elected.
 This election was the first time that an openly-gay man had won an election to city office in Chula Vista.

 May 31, 2017, Padilla was again appointed to the California Coastal Commission, this time by California Assembly Speaker Anthony Rendon.
 During part of this tenure, he served as vice-chair, and now serves as chair of the commission.

 Padilla was reelected to the Chula Vista City Council in 2020.

-Due to the city's prohibition on serving more than two terms consecutively, Padilla will be prevented from running for reelection to City Council in 2024.